What's at stake in Week 16: Predictions, playoff scenarios, more

 What's at stake: The Vikings can clinch a wild-card spot with a win and losses by the Eagles and Redskins. -- Seifert

 FPI win projection: MIN, 59.2 percent.
 No team in the NFC has as much playoff leverage riding on its Week 16 game as Minnesota.
 The Vikings can increase their chances at the playoffs to 85 percent, or see them fall to 37 percent.
-They'll need Cousins to turn his game around, as he's now gone three consecutive starts with a Total QBR below 50; he has never had four such starts in a row in his career.
+They'll need Cousins to turn his game around, as he has now gone three consecutive starts with a Total QBR below 50; he has never had four such starts in a row in his career.

 In case you missed it: Pressure is on QB Cousins to deliver with new Vikings OC ...
 What Lions have to play for last two weeks ...
 Barr hits 'another level,' making decision tougher for Vikings ...
 How to beat odds, survive 10 NFL seasons as seventh-round pick